-Well, of course, they knew that both John and Jesus were of God-they just didn't want to repent and change their way of life.
-Presumably this would never occur in real life, but the Lord was aiming this directly at them, knowing what they would do to Him and what the Owner would do to them.
+5 Well, of course, they knew that both John and Jesus were of God-they just did not want to repent and change their way of life.

+6 Presumably this would never occur in real life, but the Lord was aiming this directly at them, knowing what they would do to Him and what the Owner would do to them.